wavefrontHQ/docs/pages/doc/integrations_new_changed.md

 ## November 2021

+We added the following new integration in November 2021:

+* vRealize Operations Integration v1.
+This initial version of the integration currently fetches only vCenter Server adapter resources, such as Cluster Compute Resource and Datastore.
+We will add more features to this integration in future releases.
+For information about setting up the integration, the current limitations and caveats, see [vRealize Operations Integration Overview](integrations_vrops.html).

 Made improvements to the following integrations and dashboards in November 2021:

 * RabbitMQ -- Updated the RabbitMQ integration and added an out-of-the-box dashboard and setup steps to monitor Rabbit MQ on Kubernetes.